 Before you begin, prepare a water bath and start melting the chocolate.
-With the pre-arranged melting process, you'll have it liquid when you need it.
+With the pre-arranged melting process, you'll have liquid when needed.

 Suppose you do not have a chocolate melter at hand (and few have that at home); you can manage easily with two different-sized pots.
-In the lower one, you fill the water that you heat on the stove, and in the upper saucepan, you put the chocolate that you wanna melt.
+In the lower one, you fill the water you heat on the stove, and in the upper saucepan, you put the chocolate you want to melt.

 Assume you plan to make cake pops, chocolates, or cakes more often in the future, where you need to melt chocolate anyway.
 In that case, I can recommend the following versions to buy: